 - Orna also writes a lot about creativity – check out her Creative Intelligence blog.
 The bond with the inner self is critical.
 You have to protect that side of yourself and nurture that.
 We are all creative, it's a human given.
 The key to more creativity is to understand what you need in order to feel connected to your inner life.
 Meditation is one effective way of doing that.
 Our education system is still grounded in the industrial revolution but we're now in the information age and we need to change the way we view creativity.
 Luckily we now have a lot of ways to learn online so we can change our patterns.

 - What Orna has learned about marketing now she has to do it all herself.
-She started with blogging and has found it to be the most revolutionising thing she's done as a writer so far and it's been brilliant.
+She started with blogging and has found it to be the most revolutionizing thing she's done as a writer so far and it's been brilliant.
 It has given her a community and readers who get what she is about.
 She also loves Twitter @ornaross.
 But even as a traditionally published author, she did have to do a lot herself.
-Orna will do a slow 3 month launch process.
+Orna will do a slow 3-month launch process.
 It's great as an indie to be entirely in charge so she's going to launch the book in San Francisco as well as Dublin and London.

 - Indie is so important because of the long tail and the fact nothing ever goes out of print and you can keep selling.
 This didn't happen before.
 A launch period is not so important when discovery can happen over time now and you can still be found years later.